-- Relationships and health education are statutory at primary, and parents do not have the right to withdraw their child from the subjects. - As sex education is not statutory at primary level, other than what must be taught as part of the science curriculum, parents have the right to request to withdraw their child from all or part of the sex education curriculum.
+- Relationships and health education are statutory at primary, and parents do not have the right to withdraw their child from the subjects. - As sex education is not statutory at the primary level, except for the content covered within the science curriculum, parents will be consulted before pupils receive Year 6 sex education lessons.
+Parents will have the right to request to withdraw their child from all or parts of the sex education curriculum that extend beyond the statutory requirements of the primary science curriculum.
+This ensures that parents are informed and involved in decisions regarding their child's education in these sensitive areas.